finity69x2/hass-variables/README.md

 ## Set variables from automations

-The variable componet exposes 2 services:
+The variable component exposes 2 services:
 * `variable.set_variable` can be used to update a variables value and/or its attributes.
 * `variable.set_entity` can be used to update an entity value and/or its attributes.